 This coincided with the launch of AutoCAD 2.6, at the time it started to acquire Softdesk and DataCAD ArchiCAD.
-However, Microstation was still an application that ran separately within PCs, under the well-known "ustation" that emulated a CAD application that was maintained until the V8 version of the year 2000
+However, Microstation was still an application that ran separately within PCs, under the well-known "ustation" that emulated a CAD application that was maintained until version V8 of the year 2000.

 In this period AutoCAD R10 purchases the users of GenericCAD (850,000) and reaches one million users.

 |Microstation implements most things that users would love: fences, references, clipping, level names, dwg translator.

 In this time AutoCAD struggled to be compatible with Mac, most of these changes would be introduced until the 12 R1992 version, it was obvious, Microstation was winning in innovation but it was a small application that important companies were adopting.